By Patricia Carrington, PhD

 Let's suppose a person is angry at their boss at work.
 In this event, if this person were to try to help themselves through doing EFT, this might lead to difficulties despite the best of intentions.

-For example, an objective third person might suggest to the angry person described above that they use a set-up phrase such as,
+For example, an objective third person might suggest to the angry person described above that they use a Setup such as:

 "Even though I'm furious...[keeping the cause of the anger purposely vague because the person may not know themselves just who or what they are angry at], I choose to accept this annoying situation and forgive myself for being angry as I deeply and completely accept myself."